Print

 Steps

-2 Meanwhile, in large skillet or braising pan over medium high heat, melt 2 tablespoons butter.
+2 Meanwhile, in large deep skillet over medium high heat, melt 2 tablespoons butter.

-3 Add onions and garlic, and sauté for 5 minutes or so, until onion starts to soften.
+3 Add onions and sauté for 5 minutes or so, until onion starts to soften.
+Stir in garlic and cook for 30 seconds longer.

-4 When pasta has about 5 minutes to finish, add peas and 1/4 cup of the pasta water to the onion mixture, and stir for 2 minutes.
+4 Add peas and 1/4 cup of the pasta water to the onion mixture, and stir for 2 minutes.
 Add ham and cream, bring to a boil, and immediately reduce to a simmer.

-6 Add remaining butter to cream sauce, then add pasta.
-Sprinkle with half of the Parmesan and toss.
-Top with remaining Parmesan and serve.
+5 Add remaining butter to cream sauce, then add pasta.
+Sprinkle with half of the parmesan, a generous amount of black pepper and toss.
+Top with remaining parmesan and serve.

 Yield